Blood Clots (cont.)

 IN THIS ARTICLE

 The treatment of blood clots often is directed at interfering with the normal clotting mechanism of the body.
 Different medications may be used to block specific factors in the clotting cascade and are chosen based upon the disease or illness being treated and other underlying medical issues that are present in the individual patient.
+Some of the medications prevent additional or future blood clots while others can help dissolve existing blood clots.

-Tissue plasminogen activator (TPA or TNK) may be used to dissolve blood clots that are life-threatening and are most often used for clots that occlude arteries in situations such as stroke or heart attack, there are occasional instances in which the drug is used for major vein obstruction.
+Tissue plasminogen activator (tPA or TNK) may be used to dissolve blood clots that are life-threatening and are most often used for clots that occlude arteries in situations such as stroke or heart attack; there are occasional instances in which the drug is used for major vein obstruction.
 The medication can be injected into an intravenous line that has been started in a vein of the arm, or it may be dripped directly into the clot.
 This requires specialized critical care technology and physician skill to thread a catheter to the site of blockage to deliver the clot-busting medication.
 Decisions regarding the use of this drug are individualized for the specific patient and situation.

 Must Read Articles Related to Blood Clots